louwrentius/eztables/README.md

 # eztables is easy firewalling

-Eztables allows you to define firewall rules on Linux that are easy to understand and simple to manage.
+Eztables allows you to setup a Linux firewall that are easy to understand and simple to manage.
 It uses iptables so you don't have to.

 Eztables is designed to be simple, yet powerful.
 It doesn't matter if you are setting up a home router, or use it to setup a corporate firewall.
 Eztables supports:

 * Basic input / output filtering
 * Network address translation (NAT)
 * Port address translation
+* Support for vlans
 * Service and host groups / objects
 * Logging to syslog
 * Support for plugins